qverg/latex-flashcards/README.md

 ### Instructions

 See ``sample_set.txt`` for what an input file should look like.
+Download or clone this repository.

 ###### Windows
-run latex-flashcards.bat and follow the instructions. (``python`` must be a valid command in the command line.
+Run ``latex-flashcards.bat`` and follow the instructions. (``python`` must be a valid command in the command line.
 If it is not, add your Python installation to PATH.)

 ###### Other/manually
 Open the command line or terminal in the same directory as the file ``latex-flashcards.py`` and run the following command (``python`` must be a valid command):